inkedblots/product-landing-page/README.txt

 A Pen created at CodePen.io.
 You can find this one at https://codepen.io/inkedblots/pen/MBWMPO.

  Product landing Page, FCC
  per FCC guidelines.
-Responsive web design using HTML and CSS
+Responsive web design using HTML, CSS and JavaScript